aditya-parab/adp-planner/kanban-tui/process.md

 *   **`main.py`**: The application's entry point.
 It initializes and runs the `KanbanApp`.
 *   **`board.py`**: Contains the main application logic and UI components, including `KanbanApp`, `Column`, `Card`, and `AddCardScreen`.
-*   **`storage.py`**: Handles saving and loading the Kanban board data to/from a JSON file (`board_data.json`).
+*   **`storage.py`**: Handles saving and loading the Kanban board data to/from a JSON file (`~/.adp_planner_board.json`).
 *   **`board.css`**: Defines the visual styles for the `textual` widgets used in the application.

 ## Data Persistence

-The application automatically saves the current state of the Kanban board to `board_data.json` whenever changes are made (e.g., adding a card).
+The application automatically saves the current state of the Kanban board to `~/.adp_planner_board.json` whenever changes are made (e.g., adding a card).
 When the application starts, it attempts to load the board from this file.
 If the file doesn't exist, a default board structure with "Input Queue", "In Progress", and "Done" columns is created.

+## Card Data Structure

+Each card in the application contains three main fields:
+- **`label`**: The card's title/name
+- **`description`**: A brief description of the card
+- **`details`**: Extended multi-line details for the card

+All operations (drag-and-drop, keyboard movement, editing, deletion) now properly preserve all three fields to ensure data consistency.

 ## Design Considerations